 - Ensure diesel fuel levels have not accumulated any water from winter condensation.
 Best practices include draining the fuel and replacing it with a fresh tank.

-- Perform a battery test to check that your generator has a proper charge.
+- Perform a battery test to check that your battery and alternator are at optimal performance.

 - Leave blockages on intake ports that restrict airflow.

 - Run your generator with corrosion on the battery leads.

 - Use the same air filter from last season.
 Learn more about our generator parts here.

 - Use rubber parts (i.e., hoses and belts) that show signs of cracking.